kannans89/RustRepo/19_Enums/19_Enums.md

 ```

+In the example we are passing data as `Mohtashim` and `Amy` while calling Male and Female enums.

 ## Option Enum

 This is another enum defined by the standard library.
 This is useful in scenarios where value should be something or else nothing.Rust doesn't support **null** values.

-### Syntax of Option Enum

-The type *T* is a generic type , which means any type.
-We discuss generics later in this tutorials.
+Following is the syntax of Option enum.The type *T* is a generic type , which means any type.
+We will discuss generics in later chapter.

 ```rust
   enum Option<T> {